 These courses describe how the global economy was blown into an enormous credit bubble during the decades following the breakdown of the Bretton Woods International Monetary System.
 They also show that, in this new era of fiat money, credit growth drives economic growth, liquidity dictates the movements of the financial markets and the government attempts to control both credit growth and liquidity to ensure that the economy does not collapse.
 These are the core themes that the Macro Watch videos regularly build on.

-Members also have access to all the earlier Macro Watch videos going back to October 2013.
-Altogether, there are roughly 50 hours of video content to begin watching immediately.
+Subscribers also have access to all the earlier Macro Watch videos going back to October 2013.
+Altogether, there are more than 100 hours of video content to begin watching immediately.

 Thank you for your interest in Macro Watch.

 – Richard Duncan